 Always use common sense, be proactive, and take precautions.
-To prevent unauthorized access to campus buildings, do not prop doors open, leave doors unlocked if they should be locked, or open locked doors for anyone you don't know.
+To prevent unauthorized access to campus buildings, do not prop doors open, leave doors unlocked if they should be locked, or open locked doors for strangers.

-Protect the security of your keys and immediately report the loss or theft of keys to the facilities department and/or the police department.
+Students should protect the security of their keys and immediately report the loss or theft of keys to the facilities department and/or the police department.
 Report crimes or suspicious circumstances, including door-to-door solicitation, to the police department.